-Gerard, Phoebe, Simon, and Mel are young members of a new and as yet unnamed political party they have started to discuss their various policies.
-New arrival Duncan joins believing their is a prospect of cake on offer for his birthday party after being invited by Gerard, as opposed to a political meeting.
+Jared, Phoebe, Simon, and Mel are young members of a new and as yet unnamed political party they have started to discuss their various policies.
+New arrival Duncan joins believing their is a prospect of cake on offer for his birthday party after being invited by Jared, as opposed to a political meeting.
 The group brings up the discussion of the party name and colour, which results in various disagreements, before voting by elimination on a leader which results in Duncan being nominated as the least worst choice.
 Much to the chagrin of the others, Duncan offers to resign but not before getting cake.

 The group struggle through a vote on being “in favour of China” as Phoebe is holding up proceedings by talking to her new boyfriend on the phone.
 A lack of pen leaves them unable to record events of the meeting.
 Looking to her date with new boyfriend Eamon, the group discusses the age difference leaving her with doubts.
 Simon is also upset at losing his hair while the group suggests he shave it off.
 Attempting to offer advice having studied politics, Eamon is rejected by the group with Phoebe unwilling to leave with him; thus ending the relationship.

 Outside a council building, the five launch a protest about stopping the war in Afghanistan and attempt to raise the profile of the party.
 Due to the rain however, their demonstration is confined to Mel’s car with the windows rolled up.
 When a police officer turns up querying the groups position outside the offices, he reveals that their protest is actually outside the parking permits centre.
-As part of his protest, Gerard knocks a cyclist off his bike with his trombone, who has the police officer return shortly after.
+As part of his protest, Jared knocks a cyclist off his bike with his trombone, who has the police officer return shortly after.
 Only using the foot brake as a workaround for not parking, Mel forgets and lets the car hit the police officers motorcycle; getting them all arrested.

 1. All Publicity is Good Publicity